 Most graduates teach language—they are ESL instructors at colleges, adult education programs, and in public school systems.
 Linguists are also employed in hospitals as speech and language therapists.
 They might hold positions in industry as computational linguists, dealing with language understanding by machines.
 Other career opportunities include automatic translation, speech recognition, and brand-name creation.

 The graduate certificate in teaching English as a second language can be earned concurrently.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-The linguistics concentration of the MA in English combines courses in linguistics with courses in some related area of language study, such as teaching English as a second language, bilingual education, or foreign language teaching.
+The linguistics concentration combines courses in linguistics with courses in some related area of language study, such as teaching English as a second language, bilingual education, or foreign language teaching.
 This course of study is designed to prepare students for teaching in one of these fields or for doctoral work.
 The certificate in teaching English as a second language (TESL) can be earned concurrently.

 In consultation with an advisor, chosen from courses that reflect one or more areas of language study.
 Electives can be in such areas as linguistics, the teaching of reading or writing, literary criticism, bilingual education, or a foreign language, and may include 6 credits of thesis.